-Every newly admitted student who has paid his/her admissions’ deposit should receive an invitation from New Student Programs starting in December.
+Every newly admitted student who has paid their admissions’ deposit should receive an invitation via email from New Student Programs starting in early December.
 Simply visit the Orientation registration website to complete the registration form.
-If you do not receive a postcard invitation via postal mail by Dec.
-19, 2016, please contact our office so we may assist you either over the phone (607-777-6393) or through e-mail (firstname.lastname@example.org).
+If you do not receive the email invitation via email by Dec.
+10, 2018, please contact our office so we may assist you either over the phone (607-777-6393) or through e-mail (firstname.lastname@example.org).

 Where do I Check-in?

 Check in for Orientation for Transfer students is from 7 a.m.- 8:30 a.m. on the day of your selected Orientation.
 Check in will be located in the University Union Tillman Lobby the day of your Orientation session.
 If you are living on campus, you must check into your residence hall assignment the day before your chosen Orientation session.
 It is highly recommended that you check into your housing assignment prior to the start of Orientation as we have a full day of events planned with no room for moving your belongings in or unpacking.
 See details regarding move in below.

 All students are encouraged to check-in as noted above before attending any programming.